mosswg/dropout-dl/readme.md

---series            -S   Interpret the url as a link to a series and download all episodes from all seasons --season            -s   Interpret the url as a link to a season and download all episodes from all seasons --episode           -e   Interpret the url as a link to a single episode --captions          -c   Download the captions along with the episode
+--series            -S   Interpret the url as a link to a series and download all episodes from all seasons --season            -s   Interpret the url as a link to a season and download all episodes from all seasons --episode           -e   Interpret the url as a link to a single episode --captions          -c   Download the captions along with the episode.
+Overridden by --captions-only if set.
+--captions-only     -co  Download the captions only, without the episode.";
 ```

 If series, season, or episode is not used, the type will be inferred based on the link format.